splunk/observability-workshop/docs/module1/editing.md

 ## 2. Creating a new chart

 Let's now create a new chart and save it in a new dashboard!
-Click on the plus icon and from the drop down, click on **Chart**
+Click on the plus icon (top right of the UI) and from the drop down, click on **Chart**

 ![Create new chart](../images/module1/M1-l1-8.png){: .zoom}